ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

 In addition to the [data source requirements](/docs/discovery-data?topic=discovery-data-collection-types#requirements) for all installed deployments, your Windows File System data source must meet the following requirements:

--   The connector supports Microsoft Windows Server 2012 R2, 2016, and 2019.
+-   The connector supports Microsoft Windows Server 2012 R2, 2016, 2019, and 2022.
 -   The remote agent server and the file servers to be crawled must belong to the same Windows domain.
 The crawler can gather access control list (ACL) data from a single Windows domain only.

+Support for Microsoft Windows Server 2022 was added with the 4.6 release.
+{: note}

 ## Prerequisite steps
 {: #connector-wfs-cp4d-prereq}